HomeOfVapourSynthEvolution/VapourSynth-Waifu2x-caffe/README.md

   * 2 = photo (for photo and anime)
   * 3 = upconv_7_anime_style_art_rgb (has faster speed than `anime_style_art_rgb`, with equal or better quality)
   * 4 = upconv_7_photo (has faster speed than `photo`, with equal or better quality)
   * 5 = upresnet10 (has better quality than `upconv_7_anime_style_art_rgb`).
 Note that the result will change if the block size is different.
-The recommended block size is 38 for this model.
+The recommended block size of upresnet10 is 38.
 Use a larger `batch` size to compensate the slowness due to small block size.
   * 6 = cunet (has the best quality for 2D illustration among the bundled models).
 Note that the result will change if the block size is different.
+The block size of cunet must be divisible by 4.

 * cudnn: When set to true, it uses cuDNN for processing.
 When set to false, CUDA will be used instead.